 While broadband providers prefer it if you pay your bills by direct debit, they often accept other methods of payment.
 Unfortunately, using these will cost you more, but as with every rule, there's an exception...

 Find out if your provider lets you pay by cheque, credit card or in cash, and if they'll charge you for doing so.
 These will apply whether you're subscribed to line rental, ADSL broadband, fibre optic broadband, or TV.

 The Post Office (www.PostOffice.co.uk) is the only broadband provider that allows customers to pay their bills in cash without incurring additional charges.
 Customers can pay over the counter in branches, making it both simple, and a great solution for those on a tight budget.
-You can also pay by credit card, cheque, and of course, if you want to pay by direct debit you can do that too.
+You can also pay by debit, credit card, cheque, bank transfer, and of course, if you want to pay by direct debit you can do that too.

 Virgin Media (www.VirginMedia.com), also accepts credit card, cheque and cash payments for individual bills.
 Credit card payments can be made online or over the phone, and cash can either be paid at PayPoint outlets (look for the yellow sign on shops and petrol stations) or at the bank.
-Be aware that paying any other way than direct debit will cost you a considerable amount extra each year.
+Be aware that paying any other way than direct debit will cost you a decent amount extra each year.

 TalkTalk (www.TalkTalk.co.uk) accepts direct debit and recurring payments via credit cards.
 For one-off payments, a range of options are available, including cheques, bank transfers, and cash (at a PayPoint, Payzone, or Post Office).
 However, non-direct debit payments will incur an additional charge.